pylenin/purple-blue/content/posts/python-comparison-operators.md

 Comparison operators in python are used to compare the values of its operands and return a **boolean** result.
 Not just numbers, you can also compare **strings**.
 Confused?
 The secret lies in **ASCII** values.

 ASCII is a character encoding standard and stands for **American Standard Code for Information Interchange**.
-It is basically used for converting binary computer text to human readable text and is used in all electronics devices.
+It is used to encode the characters that we as humans are used to, into a binary format..
 You can find a list of all ASCII codes [here](https://theasciicode.com.ar/).

 Here are the various types of comparison operators in python.